ZeroTrustNetworkWWU/FlaskPythonZTA/README.md

 -- Add a display for logging in the Admin GUI. visualize the traffic in the network.

 -- Improve the FetchAPI.kt file in the AdminGUI so it sends more trust data to the trust engine.
 Potentially split it up and make it a Kotlin API for connecting to the trust engine (much like the PythonAPI).

+-- Use a SVM or other machine learning model to classify 'normal' behavior in the network and use this to inform the trust levels of the users.

+-- Impliment a role based access control system to replace Casbin in the TrustEngine.

+-- Immpliment an IP reputation checker that does not require a third party service.